Home

 1. Preheat oven to 400º.

 2. Lightly spoon the flour into measuring cups, and level with a knife.
 Combine the flour, baking powder, baking soda, and 1/2 teaspoon salt in a large bowl; cut in shortening with a pastry blender or 2 knives until mixture resembles coarse meal.
 Stir in green onions.
-Add buttermilk, stirring just until the flour mixture is moist.
+Add yogurt, stirring just until the flour mixture is moist.

 3. Drop batter by heaping tablespoons onto a baking sheet coated with cooking spray.
 Bake at 400º for 15 minutes or until lightly browned.